amacgregor/allanmacgregor/src/pages/journal/2021-01-15---piping-ok-tuples/index.md

 <!--How to cleanly handle {:ok,_} tuples inside an elixir pipe-->

-The pipe operator `|>` is probably my favorite part of the elixir language, programming more often than not, can get messy and really confusing for people new to the language.
+The pipe operator `|>` is probably my favorite part of the elixir language; programming, more often than not, it can get messy and confusing for people new to the language.

-This is specially true when having to pipe functions that return an `{:ok, payload}` tuple, deadling with it can be tricky but there are a few easy ways to do so:
+This is especially true when having to pipe functions that return an `{:ok, payload}` tuple; dealing with it can be tricky, but there are a few easy ways to do so:

 - Use `with` rather than piping
 - Use an exclamation mark version of the function if available